Gluten-free Fluffy Pizza Crust

 I have not tried making this pizza crust egg free.
 The eggs give the dough some structure, add moisture to the dough, and make it easy to handle.

-While I don’t generally like baking at high temperatures because of the energy that is needed to heat my oven up to such high temperatures, I do make an exception for this pizza crust that I make on special occasions.
+I don’t generally like baking at high temperatures because of the energy that is needed to heat my oven up to such high temperatures.
+And thankfully, this pizza crust can be baked at a lower temperature than most other pizza crusts!

 This gluten-free fluffy pizza crust has the perfect soft texture and mild, yeasty taste that rivals any traditional pizza crust!
 I don’t feel like I am missing out on anything when I enjoy a slice of pizza made with this simple, wholesome gluten-free pizza crust.
 It’s one of my favorite recipes to make Friday night pizza with on special occasions.
 The recipe turns out perfectly every time and is the perfect from-scratch pizza crust option for a modern pioneer pizza!
 Pizza night on the homestead never had it any better!

-Before you go, I want to make sure you are invited to join our modern pioneer newsletter community!
+Before you go, I want to invite you to join our modern pioneer newsletter community!
 We love sharing our journey as we strive to live a more sustainable, self-sufficient lifestyle as modern pioneers!